Cavalier King Charles Spaniels are super fun, bright and sweet family members.

 Cavis have that Spaniel drive to get to everything they want to sniff as quickly as possible, meaning they can pull on the lead.
 Thankfully, they’re so small they’re unlikely to dislocate your arm!

-As you can see, even the sweetest natured breeds need kind, fair and effective training to be model canine citizens.
+As you can see, even the sweetest-natured breeds need kind, fair and effective training to be model canine citizens.

-All puppies need to learn how to be around people, pets, and other dogs, in a calm and polite way (known as socialisation).
+All puppies need to learn how to be around people, pets, and other dogs, calmly and politely (known as socialisation).
 They also need help to feel calm, comfortable, and confident in everyday situations like travelling, the sound of traffic, and being in busy places (known as habituation).
 This is essential to prevent tricky behavioural problems in the future, and you'll be off to a great start with your ongoing training.

 Cavis have a history as working dogs and are motivated by both food and toys.
 This means they’re eager to learn!